 Recent experience with two Accuphase CD players has shaped my idea about Accuphase house sound as being transparent, clean, agile, and slender.
-Following this, and taking into account the precise and astute style of music reproduction that seems to be preferred in Germany, I expected the E-260 to sound transparent, open and perhaps a little analytical.
+Following this, and taking into account the precise and astute style of music reproduction that seems to be preferred in Germany, I expected the E-260 to sound transparent, open, and perhaps a little analytical.
 How I love to be proved wrong!
 Analytical?
 Not at all!
-The E-260 sure is finely detailed and has an open, articulate sound, but also sounds well-grounded, tonally full and nicely smooth, with a natural easy that has to be heard.
+The E-260 sure is finely detailed and has an open, articulate sound, but also sounds well-grounded, tonally full, and nicely smooth, with a natural ease that has to be heard.

 But before I dive deeper into the sound characteristics, first let me explain a little about the E-260’s technicalities.

-The DAC board has USB, Coax and Toslink connections.
+The DAC board has USB, Coax, and Toslink connections.
 Both coaxial and USB inputs handle up to 24/192.
-The amp’s input selector only has one position labelled “Option”.
+The amp’s input selector only has one position labeled “Option”.
 When selected, the board itself automatically senses an input signal and switches accordingly.

-Accuphase is one of the few high end brands that still allow tone controls, and because the circuit is defeatable at the touch of a button, there is nothing that can be said against it.
+Accuphase is one of the few high-end brands that still allow tone controls, and because the circuit is defeatable at the touch of a button, there is nothing that can be said against it.
 Purists may still claim simpler is better, but I for one applaud the presence of such controls because quite simply not all music is recorded well.
-Sometimes for example you might want to add some extra bass heft to reaggae music, or tame overly bright trumpet frequencies.
+Sometimes for example you might want to add some extra bass heft to reggae music or tame overly bright trumpet frequencies.
 There’s even a loudness function, called “Comp”, which is short for Loudness Compensator, to use when listening at very low levels.
-It doesn’t matter if one is convinced that such controls should be used or not: they controls are there, and they can be bypassed.
+It doesn’t matter if one is convinced that such controls should be used or not: the controls are there, and they can be bypassed.

 Sound – secondary audio system

-Connected to the refurbished Apogee Duetta magnetostats, it was quickly evident that the E-260 had plenty of power.
+Connected to the refurbished Apogee Duetta magnetostatics, it was quickly evident that the E-260 had plenty of power.
 It drives them with authority and verve.
-In fact, this 90 watt entry level Accuphase sounds every bit as powerful as recent Class D amplifiers that I tried such as the Jeff Rowland model 525 and model 201.
-Do note that these class D devices have 250 watts on tap, and dazzling damping factors.
+In fact, this 90-watt entry-level Accuphase sounds every bit as powerful as recent Class D amplifiers that I tried such as the Jeff Rowland model 525 and model 201.
+Do note that these class D devices have 250 watts on tap and dazzling damping factors.
 And yet, in this setup, the Accuphase sounds every bit as powerful and authoritative.

 DAC-40 Option Board

-Detail retrieval, focus and soundstage layering are all excellent, although the expansiveness of the soundstage can be bettered by dearer models in Accuphase’s lineup.
-The E-600 for example fills the room with ambience in a way that few amplifiers do.
+Detail retrieval, focus, and soundstage layering are all excellent, although the expansiveness of the soundstage can be bettered by dearer models in Accuphase’s lineup.
+The E-600 for example fills the room with ambiance in a way that few amplifiers do.
 An amplifier quality that I am very sensitive to is treble quality.
-It musn’t be agressive or sharp, but it has to be extended and airy.
-I have heard several amplifiers with excellent bass and power, let down by a low-res and less than transparent treble, of which Bryston and McIntosh are two examples.
+It mustn’t be aggressive or sharp, but it has to be extended and airy.
+I have heard several amplifiers with excellent bass and power, let down by a low-res and less-than-transparent treble, of which Bryston and McIntosh are two examples.
 Looking to more recent products and technology, class D is also notorious in this respect, an example being the Rowland 525, which has excellent transparency and a neutral, powerful delivery, but could sound more relaxed and fluid.
-Here the E-260 also delivers, with fluid, open and unforced treble so good in fact that it joins the very select group of amplifiers that are on my short list.
-Another quality that I am very sensitive to is timbre, or tonality.
+Here the E-260 also delivers, with fluid, open and unforced treble so good in fact that it joins the very select group of amplifiers that are on my shortlist.
+Another quality that I am very sensitive to is timbre or tonality.
 Again, the E-260 delivers with its superbly pure sound and wholly natural timbre.

-The fact that the E-260 is so even-handed in its presentation makes that it is hard to stay in critical-mode, almost as if the amp is sending a subliminal message to the brain to simply relax and listen to the music.
+The fact that the E-260 is so even-handed in its presentation makes it hard to stay in critical mode, almost as if the amp is sending a subliminal message to the brain to simply relax and listen to the music.